Tom Ryan (lacrosse)

 Tom Ryan is a lacrosse coach and former professional player.
-He is currently an assistant collegiate coach at St. Lawrence University.
+He is currently the Head Women’s Lacrosse Coach at St. Lawrence University.
 Ryan is the former head coach of the Boston Blazers of the National Lacrosse League.

 Playing career

 Ryan played his high school ball at Canton Central in NY.

 Ryan attended Bowdoin College where he was an All-American attackman.
 He amassed 97-points in his senior year to become the leading scorer in school history.

 Ryan played in the National Lacrosse League where he was known as the "Dude" due to his long dreadlocked hair.
 He scored 202 total career points (82 goals and 120 assists) while playing for the Boston Blazers, Baltimore Thunder and the Philadelphia Wings.
 In addition, he played in the Heritage Cup for Team USA in 2002.

 Ryan played in Major League Lacrosse's inaugural season in 2001 with the New Jersey Pride.

 Ryan's playing career was cut short by a series of concussions.